shawnbot/py-organ/README.md

 # Organ

 Organ is a tabular data digester and organizer.
-You can install the command-line tools with either easy_install or pip:
+You can install the Python module and command-line tools with either easy_install or pip:

 ```sh
 $ [sudo] easy_install organ